-People who are deprived of sleep often experience bouts of anxiety and depression.
-However, studies prove that people who practice meditation report improved sleep.
-It’s one of the most wholesome long term meditation benefits that meditators enjoy.
-Patients suffering from insomnia and similar sleep disorders are encouraged to practice different meditation techniques to better manage their conditions.
-The American Journal of Medicine once conducted a study that aimed to unearth the effects of meditation on insomniacs.
-The results were incredible – all the patients reported improved sleep quality.
-91% of these patients lowered their sleeping pill doses or stopped taking them altogether.
+Studies have shown that people who practice meditation report improved sleep.
+It’s one of the most wholesome and best-appreciated long-term benefits that meditation provides.
+Medical professionals are now encouraging patients who suffer from insomnia and similar sleep disorders to try different techniques, especially certain forms of guided meditation, to help manage their symptoms.
+The American Journal of Medicine once reported on a study that aimed to determine the effects of meditation on insomniacs.
+The results were incredible – all of the patients involved in the study reported improved sleep quality, and 91% reduced their sleeping pill intake or stopped using them altogether.

-If you’re curious about what happens when you meditate for a long time, consider the scientific studies performed on Buddhist monks and possibly borrow a leaf from them.
-Many Buddhist monks and practitioners have perfected the art of meditation over the years.
-Studies conducted on some Buddhist monks highlighted the long term effects of meditation on the brain.
-There was an elevated brain activity within those regions associated with relaxation, happiness, concentration, self-awareness and other positive emotions.
-Conversely, the brain areas responsible for stress and anxiety had shrunk.
+If you’re curious about what happens when you meditate for a long time, consider the scientific studies involving Buddhist monks and possibly borrow a leaf from them.
+A good number of Buddhist monks and lay practitioners have perfected the art of meditation over many years.
+Studies conducted on some of the monks highlight the long-term effects of meditation on the brain.
+They showed signs of elevated brain activity within the cerebral regions associated with relaxation, happiness, concentration, self-awareness, and other positive emotions and qualities.
+Conversely, the brain areas responsible for stress and anxiety were less developed.

-This is among the most desirable long term benefits of meditation.
-According to Rachel Parrish, a well-practiced meditation instructor, our ability to exhibit true compassion isn’t based on our situation but rather, on our complete openness.
-Compassion is a remarkable trait that’s hard-wired in all of us.
-A continuous practice of meditation allows us to dig deep within ourselves to access happiness and compassion.
-People often try to derive their joy from external sources (like social media) but true happiness comes from within.
+Increased levels of contentment and compassion are among the most desirable long-term benefits of meditation.
+According to Rachel Parrish, a seasoned meditation instructor, your ability to exhibit true compassion isn’t based on your situation but rather on your complete openness.
+Compassion is a remarkable trait that’s hard-wired into all of us.
+Meditation will give you the tools you need to dig deep and access the happiness and compassion that await discovery within.
+Looking to external sources for comfort and well-being is a deeply ingrained habit, but if you meditate regularly, you’ll surely come to agree that true happiness comes from within.

-Most meditation long term effects benefit the entire body by calming the mind.
-Some studies have indicated that people who practice meditation produce a higher number of antibodies more rapidly compared to those who don’t.
-More antibodies in the body means you’ll rarely get sick – pathogenic microorganisms are quickly detected and eliminated as soon as they show up in the body.
-Clearly, meditation not only improves your state of mind but also strengthens your body’s disease-fighting mechanism.
-A healthy body is simply a reflection of a peaceful mind.
+Just as they calm the mind, long-term effects of meditation also benefit the entire body.
+Some studies have indicated that people who practice meditation produce a higher number of antibodies more rapidly than those who don’t.
+More antibodies means you’ll fight diseases more effectively – pathogens will be detected and eliminated with much more efficiency.
+So meditation not only improves your state of mind, it also strengthens your body’s disease-fighting mechanisms.
+A healthy body is one reflection of a peaceful mind.